tweecool/tweecool-jquery-plugin/README.md

 # TweeCool Jquery Plugin

-[TweeCool](http://www.tweecool.com/) is a free web application that helps you display your Twitter feeds on your website.
+[TweeCool](http://www.tweecool.com/) is a free web application that helps you display your Twitter feed on your website.

 ## Why use TweeCool for your website?